lukeashur/hashguard/README.md

 ## Usage

-Generate SHA-256 hashes for a file or directory:
+Generate SHA-256 hash for a file or directory:
 ```bash
 ./hashguard.sh generate /path/to/target
 ```